To Love Bees And Nature

 and seduction I believe, is nature's tool for survival because we will protect

 the passion I have for bees, started when I was a young child.
 So how

-can we help children be inspired?
+can we help children to be inspired to care about and love wildlife?
 All children are different, but my

 from my own experiences some of which I include below.

 1. Make a home for bees in your garden!

 - Create a bee and pollinator garden together.
 For advice about which plants to grow see this list of bee plants.